krishnatsn/bunny_sdk_player_ff/README.md

               libraryId: your_library_id,
               token: null,      // Set to your secure token if needed
-              expire: null,     // Set to token expiration timestamp if using token ),
+              expire: null,     // Set to token expiration timestamp if using token
+              referer: null,    // Set to your domain for referer header security
+              isPortrait: false, // Set to true to force portrait mode ),
           ),
         ),